obsidian-level-maker/Obsidian/README.md

 A brief summary of changes:

-Basic support added for HacX 1.2, Chex Quest 3, and Harmony.
+Basic support added for HacX 1.2, Chex Quest 3, Harmony, and Hexen.

-Experimental support added for Hexen and Strife.
 Hexen map format is supported; in addition there is a translation layer to convert some Doom-formatted prefabs to Hexen format.

+Experimental support added for Strife.

 GUI Customization and Theming added